 During development, the plugin is tested with the most recent version(s) of WordPress.
-The range of tested versions is listed on this page (3.2 - 3.3 at the moment).
 It might work on older versions, but it's better to just keep your installation up-to-date.

 Is this plugin available in my language? / How do I translate this plugin?